 Best Budget Hotels in Beppu

 Photo by Hotels.com

-The hotel is built inside of an active volcano, and guests can watch the magma flow from their room.
-The hotel also has its hot spring, which is said to have healing properties.
+The hotel is built inside an active volcano, and guests can watch the magma flow from their rooms.
+The hotel also has a hot spring, which is said to have healing properties.